 It’s the only officially accredited museum on the Fylde Coast and is unique within local heritage tourism.
-Explore the history of Fleetwood Museum.
+Explore the history of Fleetwood Museum, originally built as the towns Custom House.
+It became the council office and later the town hall, when Fleetwood became a borough.

-Supported by more than 60 volunteers, the past is brought to life at Fleetwood Museum – it’s real history with real people!
+More than 60 volunteers bring the past to life at Fleetwood Museum.
+It’s real history with real people!

-Why don’t you take a group trip or hold an event there?
-It can be arranged during the day or in the evenings, with or without catering.
+- Why don’t you take a group trip or hold an event there?
+You can visit during the day or in the evenings, with or without catering.

 Take a look here for information about opening times, and details of current/upcoming events at Fleetwood Museum.